jacoblee93/langsmith-webhook-example/README.md

 ## Local testing (optional)

-You can host this webhook using whatever setup you are most comfortable with, but you can use Ngrok for local testing:
+You can host this webhook using whatever setup you are most comfortable with, but you can use [ngrok](https://ngrok.com/) to expose your locally running server to LangSmith for testing:

 ```bash
 ngrok http 8000